EU AI Act: Article 50 applies now, high-risk from December 2027

 What happens if I do nothing before August 2?

-Fines up to €35 million or 7% of global turnover for prohibited practices.
-Up to €15 million or 3% for other violations.
+Fines up to €35 million or 7% of global turnover for prohibited practices, and up to €15 million or 3% for other violations, with SMEs and start-ups paying whichever of the two figures is lower.
 More practically: the first enforcement actions will target businesses with no documentation at all.
-Having documentation — even imperfect — is materially better than having none.
+Having documentation (even imperfect) is materially better than having none.